Why Not Hebraic Roots?

 Ultimately, after thoroughly examining the most-touted tenets of these HRM groups, we found them to be spreading gross error, and preaching a “different gospel.”
 I often find myself in conversations with some of their adherents on social media websites, and the brainwashing that has resulted from slick ad campaigns and catchy marketing slogans is not only immediately apparent with their followers, their false teachings appear to be spreading rampantly, and misleading many people.

-During a particularly long online dialog, I began to feel an incredible burden for these folks, as there is obviously much confusion over the differences in their teachings and the Word, and it has become apparent that at least some of these people have placed their eternal security in the wrong things—and are not even familiar with that which is the basis of salvation.
+During a particularly long online dialog, I began to feel an incredible burden for these folks, as there is obviously much confusion over the differences in their teachings and and the truths of scripture, and it has become apparent that at least some of these people have placed their eternal security in the wrong things—and are not even familiar with that which is the basis of salvation.

 Changing the Very Words of Scripture

+As we saw regarding the clean vs. unclean laws, and the dietary laws specifically, those in the Hebraic Roots Movement are notorious for misinterpreting or misapplying the words of scripture.
+But, also, they are often guilty of actually changing the very words of scripture.
 One of the most common marketing slogans of the HRM is the false teaching that the Messiah is the “Living Torah.”
 The reason this deception is effective is that, since the HRM seeks to keep people bound to the written law contained in what is known as the “Torah” (first five books of the Bible), equating that section of scripture with Christ essentially suggests that, if one rejects the notion that we are under that law, then he also rejects Christ to some degree.
+Instead of understanding that the Torah prophetically symbolized future real substances that would be revealed through Christ, they wrongly equate Him with performing the various laws that were given through Moses.

-But, by what method do they make this claim?
+But, by what method do they make the claim that Christ is the “Living Torah”?
 They literally change a word in scripture itself.
-John 1:1 states, “In the beginning was the Word, and the Word was with YHWH, and the Word was YHWH.”
+John 1:14 states, “And the Word became flesh, and dwelt among us, and we saw His glory, glory as of the only begotten from the Father, full of grace and truth.”
 John is speaking here of Christ (see: Revelation 19:13).
-So, the Word being Christ, the HRM asserts that the Torah is the earliest section of the scriptures, and the scriptures are referred to as the “Word,” so we can simply substitute “Word” with “Torah.”
+So, the Word being Christ, the HRM asserts that the Torah is the earliest section of the scriptures, and the scriptures are commonly (although somewhat incorrectly) referred to as the “Word,” so we can simply substitute “Word” with “Torah.”
 The problem is, that completely changes the actual word that is used in the verse.
 If the verse were talking about the written word, then “torah” could be an acceptable Hebrew word, and “rhema” would be its Greek equivalent.

 However, the word John uses doesn't focus on the written word, or the subject of words at all, but on the speaker of the words.
 In the Greek, the word used is “logos,” and its Hebrew equivalent is “dabar.”
 So, to make their claim, they actually change scripture itself to fit their false teaching.
-This is discussed in greater depth here, but one additional fact that debunks their claims about Christ being the “Living Torah,” is their accompanying claim that He never broke the written law contained in the Torah.
+This will be discussed in more detail later, but one additional fact that debunks their claims about Christ being the “Living Torah,” is their accompanying claim that He never broke the written law contained in the Torah.
 That assertion is demonstrably false, and so is their teaching on this.

 Romans 6:14 states, “For sin shall not have dominion over you: for you are not under the law, but under grace.”
 But, since not being under the law negates the whole “religion” of the HRM, their bible adds a parenthetical remark to muddle what is clearly said.
 It has, “. . . for you are not under the (penalty of breaking the) law.”
 They have to make sure that their adherents believe they are still under the law, even though that contradicts what Paul plainly teaches.